Tesleron/MobileSecurity_FinalProject/README.md

-# SecureChat - Encrypted Messaging Application
+# ChatEncrypt - Encrypted Messaging Application

 ## Description

-SecureChat is a robust Android application that takes your privacy and security seriously.
+ChatEncrypt is a robust Android application that takes your privacy and security seriously.
 The app offers a unique feature that allows users to hide encrypted messages inside fake messages, delivering an unprecedented level of security.
-Built with the most advanced encryption algorithms, SecureChat is designed to provide users with secure and private communication.
+Built with the most advanced encryption algorithms, ChatEncrypt is designed to provide users with secure and private communication.

 ## Features

-1. **Secure Messaging:** SecureChat uses top-tier encryption algorithms for sending and receiving messages, ensuring that your private conversations stay private.
+1. **Secure Messaging:** ChatEncrypt uses top-tier encryption algorithms for sending and receiving messages, ensuring that your private conversations stay private.

 2. **Hidden Encrypted Messages:** With our unique feature, you can hide your encrypted messages inside fake ones to deceive prying eyes.